rdlauer/articles/blues/indoor-tracking/indoor-asset-tracking.md

 GPS should *always* be the first choice when attempting to ascertain physical location.
 But it's good to have a backup in case getting a GPS satellite fix fails (which can often be the case inside a building).

-You may already know that triangulation is the process of determining a location by forming triangles to a point of interest, from a series of other known points.
+You may already know that triangulation is the process of determining a location by forming overlapping diagrams on a common point of interest, from a series of other known points.

 ![cell tower triangulation example](cell-triangulation.png)

-In this project, the Notecard is going to allow us to use GPS _and_ triangulation to accurately ascertain a device's position.
+In this project, the Notecard is going to allow us to use both GPS _and_ triangulation to accurately ascertain a device's position.

 ## Requirement: Use Altitude to Track Floor